Why is There Mold on My Plant Soil?

 In your plant soil, you can see mold because you overwater your plant; there is an accumulation of water, a lack of air, soil contamination, or decomposing leaves.

 1. Too much water: When you keep the plants inside the room, there is no need to water them frequently.
-This is because the plants do not have much exposure to the air and sunlight, soo they remain moist rather than dry quickly.
+The plants do not have much exposure to the air and sunlight, so they remain moist rather than dry quickly.
 The dry plants require watering; however, if you keep on watering a plant, the moisture is likely to retain and accumulate in the roots of the plants, which would increase the chances of it being rotten.
-Therefore the fungi growth is also at a much higher pace because of increased moisture and lack of air circulation.
-This is why plants are recommended to keep near the window for air and sunlight circulation.
+Therefore, the fungi growth is also much faster because of increased moisture and lack of air circulation.
+This is why it is recommended that plants be kept near the window for air and sunlight circulation.

 2. Accumulation of water: In connection with the above point, water accumulation is one of the prime issues.
 This can be because of three reasons.
 First, it can be because the pot is very well-decorated.
-Often well-decorated banks look attractive, but they do not have holes in them.
+Often, well-decorated banks look attractive but do not have holes in them.
 These holes are necessary to ensure that water seeps down out of the pot and does not remain standing in it.
 When the water is retained, it means that the moisture will be present and will, in turn, increase the chances of mold growth.
-Secondly, the type of compost and soil mixture also depends, and the chances of watering it would be significantly increased.
+Secondly, the type of compost and soil mixture also depends, and the chances of watering it would be significantly improved.
 Some soils are too thick and dense, requiring more watering than others.
 Usually, you should go to a plant expert and have a mix of dry and moist soil with moss to ensure the balance in the pot.
-Lastly, another reason for the accumulation of water is not having the proper size of the pool.
+Lastly, another reason for water accumulation is not having the proper pool size.
 Some plants do not fit in small pots, whereas other times, the pots will be significant, but the plants will be small.
 This gives a chance to expose the roots of the plants, which are damaged then easily.
-The roots can rot, and therefore the standing water in the roots is also directly linked with the increase in mold growth in plants.
+The origins can rot; therefore, the standing water in the roots is also directly linked to the increase in mold growth in plant mold growth: As mentioned before, plants nourish well when air is circulated quickly, and there is a lack of moisture or a humid environment.
+Therefore, especially in winter, when the sunlight hours are short, there is also a lack of air.
+Usually, the windows are closed in winter, leading to a lack of dryness in the soil.
+In addition, the lack of air will cause mold to grow faster.

 Does mold growth cause any harm to the plants?